StanislavBerezin/Advanced_Node/README.md

 1. Need to hook up redis query search before each DB execution is made
 2. Expiry dates
 3. Robust key generation

+# Testing

+- Unit testing - For one unit e.g function or route
+- Integration testing - all in combination